Current Residents FAQ

 This is done for the safety and security of the residents in the building and their belongings to make sure those entering the building actually live in the building.

 Why do I have to enter and exit through the front door(s) of the building only?
 Why are the side doors labelled as emergency exit only?

-This is another safety precaution that helps the desk worker further keep track of who enters and exits the building so that no one enters the building illegally who could cause harm to you or another student.
+This is another safety precaution that helps the desk worker keep track of who enters and exits the building so that no one enters the building illegally and without the knowledge of the Housing staff.

 Students who wish to apply for an early release from their signed housing contract may submit a request.
 The Request for Release or Exemption form may be found on our Important Forms page.
 Students interested in seeking an early release are encouraged to read Section VII of the housing contract.